MrYsLab/pymata-express/pypi_desc.md

-### Pymata-express is a high performance, non-blocking, Python asyncio client for the Arduino Firmata Protocol.
+## Pymata-express is a high performance, non-blocking, Python asyncio client for the Arduino Firmata Protocol.

-### It supports the complete StandardFirmata protocol in addition to an enhanced version of StandardFirmata called FirmataExpress.
+## It supports the complete StandardFirmata protocol in addition to an enhanced version of StandardFirmata called FirmataExpress.

-<h2><u>Major features</u></h2>
+### Major Features

 * **Python 3.7+ compatible.**